pjschneiCMU/hawkes-knowledge/README.md

 - [5] Rizoiu, M. A., Lee, Y., Mishra, S., & Xie, L. (2017).
 [Hawkes processes for events in social media](https://doi.org/10.1145/3122865.3122874).
 In _Frontiers of multimedia research_ (pp. 191-218).

 ## Literature Reviews
+If you're searching for a reference and not interested in reading a book, here are a couple of literature reviews, with most focusing on a selected topic:
 - Overview of Hawkes processes:
   - [6] Lima, R. (2023).
 [Hawkes processes modeling, inference, and control: An overview](https://doi.org/10.1137/21M1396927). _SIAM Review_, 65(2), 331-374.
 - Review with a focus on spatio-temporal processes: